grscheller/scheller-linux-archive/notes/pythonNotes.md

     - function arguments are passed-by-value
       - but all variables are references, hence cheap to pass
       - function calls associate local references to object the parameter references
+  - built-ins are C code that acts like a class or function
+    - some times you can derive a class from a builtin (int, tuple)
+    - sometimes you can't (boolean)
+    - some builtins pretend to be something they are not
+      - like an int being an immutable singleton
+        - where `a = a + 42`
+          - does not change the value of an int
+          - it reassigns the label a to a new int object
+          - but computer really do change the values stored in registers
+      - like int a subtype of float which is a subtype of complex
+        - a disease going all the way back to Fortran
+          - `x: float = 1.0` NOT internally same as `i: int = 1`
+          - `c: complex = 3.0 + 0.0j` NOT the same as `x: float = 3.0`

 ### Python is garbage collected